beyondthefarewell/beyondthefarewell.github.io/README.md

 However I would expect this guide to be especially suitable for carers:

-- after the death of those they cared for,
+- after the death of the cared for,
 - before the loss of mental|physical capacity of the cared for,
 - in the end of life stage of the cared for,
 - or of general interest providing some thoughts on preparing for eventuality.

 The notes are incomplete, because I am still going through the process myself, but are probably a continuous work on progress anyway, I may realise some things I've missed out later.
-Feel free to contact me regarding the notes.

 based on my own experiences in Britain (United Kingdom) following the eventual and inevitable loss of both by elderly parents

+The guide will be forever incomplete and probably a continuous work on progress anyway because everyone's circumstances are different and I cannot think of everything :) but the guide should be general enough to be a framework guide for most people.